 The Duke of Ed program had generously granted the school funds to assist in the financial side of things.
 I WAS SO OVER THE MOON!
 And now having completed my bronze award, I can confidently express that this adventure was indeed a journey of a lifetime.
 It has helped me create meaningful friendships with my younger peers (which is outstanding as now I am school captain), it has pushed me outside my comfort zone and encouraged my newfound appreciation for hiking and exploring Australia.

 – Sandy, Award Participant

 Award Leaders can apply on behalf of a group of young people for their organisation to become a Project Delivery Partner of the Award.
-Award Units that can take on groups – up to 50 Participants – can apply for this type of funding assistance.
+Award Centre that can take on groups – up to 50 Participants – can apply for this type of funding assistance.

 Group funding is available to cover the registration fee and all other costs associated with completing an Award Level.
 Further funding can be sought for Participants wishing to complete subsequent levels of the Award in later rounds.

 -Registration Fee Subsidy: $100 * 25

 Applications are reviewed in funding rounds, between 250 and 600 young people to commence and complete the Award with each round (approximately 4,000 young people over a three-year period).

 Funding is limited and cannot be guaranteed, but all applications will be considered, subject to meeting the eligibility criteria.